orionlee/PH_TESS_I_LightCurveViewer/eb_with_diff_sb_period/Results.md

 #### TIC 36883123

-`has_etv = Y?`.
 Anti-correlated timings: The trend of primary is opposite of the one of secondary.
 No clear long-term non-linear trend (a long-shot possibility of a ~14 d O-C period).
 Only 2 sectors of data.

 <img src="results_assets/oc_plot_tic36883123.png" width=429 height=323 alt="oc_plot_tic36883123.png">